Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 Your VPN port - we're using 1194, but you may choose to run elsewhere.
 Your shapeshifter port - we're going to use 2233 in our example.

-Here's the command to start shapeshifter, installed as in [our guide](/implement/shapeshifter):
+Here's the command to start shapeshifter with obfs2, installed as in [our guide](/implement/shapeshifter).
+The difference here is that we are setting -orport to our OpenVPN port (1194):

 ~~~
 cd ~/shapeshifter-dispatcher
-~/go/bin/shapeshifter-dispatcher -server -transparent -ptversion 2 -transports obfs2 -state state -bindaddr obfs2-203.0.113.101:2233 -orport 127.0.0.1:1194
+./shapeshifter-dispatcher -server -transparent -ptversion 2 -transports obfs2 -state state -bindaddr obfs2-203.0.113.101:2233 -orport 127.0.0.1:1194
 ~~~

 # Client Obfuscation Configuration
 On the client, we're going to need to do two things: run shapeshifter, and change our standard OpenVPN configuration to use it.
-You should have shapeshifter configured as in our [guide to installing shapeshifter](/implement/openvpn).
+You should have shapeshifter configured as in our [guide to installing shapeshifter](/implement/shapeshifter).

-First, let's run shapeshifter.
+First, let's run shapeshifter with obfs2.
 Don't forget to change the target address to your server and its shapeshifter port.

 ~~~~~
 cd ~/shapeshifter-dispatcher